-How to Analyze & Value Residential Buildable Lots
+How to Analyze and Value Buildable Lots (For Builders and Wholesalers)

 Hey, Daniil Kleyman here and this is going to be fairly short video where I want to focus specifically on valuing residential land and buildable lots.
 If you are watching this, you may come across infill lots in your market or you may come across vacant land and this hopefully will be helpful to you.
 So, let me move my slides here.
 Why are we here?
 Most half-decent investors can figure out value of houses, right?
 That’s what you’re taught, that’s what you learn first.
 You go you look at the house what’s it worth.
 That’s what everybody is teaching but almost nobody understands how to value land, vacant land and specifically really, we’re going to focus on infill lots.